r-moruju/CI_PP3_HL/README.md

 1. Create or log in to your account at heroku.com
 2. Create a new app, add a unique app name (this project is named "high-low-cipp3") and choose your region
 3. Click on create app
-4. Go to "Settings"
+4. Go to "Settings" tab
 5. Under Config Vars store any sensitive data you saved in .json file.
-Name 'Key' field, copy the .json file and paste it to 'Value' field.
-Also add a key 'PORT' and value '8000'.
+Name 'Key' field as 'CREDS', copy the content of .json file and paste it to 'Value' field.
+Also add another config var with key 'PORT' and value '8000'.
-6. Add required buildpacks (further dependencies).
+6. Under the 'Confing Vars click on 'Add buildpack" button (further dependencies).
 For this project, I set up 'Python' and 'node.js' in that order.
-7. Go to "Deploy" and select "GitHub" in "Deployment method"
+7. Go to "Deploy" tab and select "GitHub" in "Deployment method"
 8. To link up our Heroku app to our Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
 9. Choose the branch you want to buid your app from
 10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository